A Cozy Virtual Place to Get Work Done Together

 Clearly, the design has come a long way since then.
 I count at least two changes significant enough for me to call them “overhauls”, and there's a good chance you'll see an older version of the software in the next #Devlog post like this one.

 Still, the overall shape and feel of the software has stayed the same, with an enduring focus on comfort and fun.
 And I've kept much of the original features the same.
 So let's talk about those.

-I need to be careful here: Slumber Party is still in the early stages of development, so these aren't promises; they're just current plans for development.
+I need to be careful here: Cowork is still in the early stages of development, so these aren't promises; they're just current plans for development.
 First, I'll describe my current plan for the feature, and then I'll describe its current status.
 (Additionally, features are organized from immediate goals to stretch goals.)

 The room is the rightmost space representing the virtual environment, currently backdropped by a placeholder grass texture.
 It's made in Kontra.js, the game development micro-library made for js13kGames by Steven Lambert, whom I'm proud to support as a patron on Patreon.

 - All online users appear as teddy bear avatars in line with the cozy slumber party aesthetic.
 Complete.
 (The next #Devlog will likely focus on the creation of the bear in #Blender!)